Abdalla-Elsaied/Paymob-.net/README.md

-Great!
-Here's a well-structured and professional `README.md` file for your GitHub repository, tailored for your Paymob .NET integration project:

----

 # Paymob Integration with ASP.NET Core Web API

 A simple, open-source starter template for integrating **Paymob Unified Checkout** with ASP.NET Core Web API.